tytysam/spotify-listen-along-app/README.md

 <details>
 <summary>Instructions...</summary>
 <br />

 ## Setting up

 The server can be run locally and also deployed to Heroku.
 You will need to register your own Spotify app and set the credentials in a couple of config files.
 For that:

-1. Create an application on [Spotify's Developer Site](https://developer.spotify.com/my-applications/).
+1. Create an application on [Spotify's Developer Site](https://developer.spotify.com/my-applications/)

-2. Add as redirect uris both http://localhost:3000/auth/callback (for development) and <production_domain>/auth/callback (if you want to deploy your app somewhere).
+2. Add both http://localhost:3000/auth/callback (for development) and <production_domain>/auth/callback (if you want to deploy your app somewhere) as redirect uris

 3. Create a `.env` file in the root of the project with the following variables;